 - Receiving threats on your life or on your family members from posts or personal messages on social media, email or via text

-- Someone uploading your photo or video (revenge porn) without permission and using these for humiliation or to hurt your reputation
+- Someone uploading your photo or video, specifically intimate ones, without permission and using these for humiliation or to hurt your reputation (revenge porn)

 - Intimidation or extortion.
 Someone saying that they will post compromising images or videos of you if you don’t pay up